 The Urban Studies Program is committed to offering a well-rounded undergraduate education in the liberal arts but also an education that may provide a solid path into the real world of modern urban life.
 Students who excel in their studies in the Urban Studies Program and are inclined toward a career in the urban field may be confident that the program will help open this opportunity for them.

-AREAS OF FOCUS IN URBAN STUDIES
+PATHWAYS IN URBAN STUDIES

-The Urban Studies Program is built around "core" courses at the 2000, 3000 and 4000 levels.
-Students then complete their required program credits based on their particular interests and objectives.
-Many areas of concentration are possible.
+The Urban Studies Program has an introductory course at the 1000 level and is built around "core" courses at the 2000, 3000 and 4000 levels.